 This can be compiled into a standalone Win32 executable by running:

 dart compile exe example\hello.dart -o example\bin\hello.exe

 The package includes a number of examples in the

 example subdirectory.
 These

-examples use the Win32 API for all UI display and do not require Flutter.
+examples use the Win32 API for all UI display and (unless mentioned) do not

 |Basic Petzoldian "hello world" Win32 app|